-Once your area’s Covid-19 Business Response Plan is approved, you will be sent a Pre-Return to Work form.
+Once your area’s Covid-19 Business Response Plan is approved, you will be sent an online Pre-Return to Work form.
 Where no issues are identified in the Pre-Return form, you will be approved to return to work on campus.

 Before you return to campus working, you will need to complete the COVID-19 Staff Awareness training programme.
 This will be arranged by your line-manager.